ericcarraway/typo-hunter/bash/consolidate.md

-CD into the directory of your repo make a temporary directory to store all markdown files
+CD into the directory of your repo and make a temporary directory to store all markdown files.
 ```
 mkdir _md
 ```

-copy all markdown files (including those in subdirectories) to the temporary folder you just created
+Copy all markdown files (including those in subdirectories) to the temporary folder you just created.
 ```
 find . -name \*.md -exec cp {} _md \;
 ```

-navigate to the folder
+Navigate to the new folder.
 ```
 cd _md
 ```

-concatenate all of the markdown files into one file
+Concatenate all of the markdown files into one file.
 ```
 cat *.md >> _all.md
 ```

-to be continued
+--

 --
-the same proccess for HTML files:
+Here's the same proccess for HTML files:
 ```
 mkdir _html
 find . -name \*.html -exec cp {} _html \;